LIBBY'S STORY - video does not reflect new guidance to begin screening at age 40.

 Lowering Your RiskS

-• If you use hormone replacement therapy (HRT) to treat the symptoms of menopause, ask your doctor about the risks and benefits of HRT and if it’s right for you.
+- If you use hormone replacement therapy (HRT), ask your doctor about the risks and benefits of HRT and if it’s right for you.